dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

        * Fixes UEFI runtime services like date, time, NVRAM, etc
     * DevirtualiseMmio: `YES`
        * Reduces stolen memory footprint so we're given more options for slide values, **do not use on AMD CPU based systems**
-    * DisableVariableWrite: `YES`
-       * Reroutes NVRAM to nvram.plist, needed for systems without supported NVRAM(B360, B365, H310, H370, Q370, Z390).
-Some C612, X79, X99, X299 systems will also need this.
     * EnableSafeModeSlide: `YES`
        * Allows us to use slide in safe mode, just so if you have other issues troubleshooting won't mess it up.
     * EnableWriteUnprotector: `YES`